mschnitzer/ark-survival-ascended-linux-container-image/README.md

 asa-server_steamcmd-2/
 ```

 That's it!
-Your second server is now running.
+Your second server is now running in a cluster setup.
+This means that travelling between your servers is possible through Obelisks.
+If you do not want players to travel between your servers, you need to remove the `-clusterid` option
+from the start parameters.

 If you want to spin up more servers, you need to add more entries to the `docker-compose.yml` file.
 The following sections need to be edited: `services` and `volumes`.
 Make sure that you adjust all suffixes and replace them with a new one
 (e.g. `-3` now) for the newly added entries.